COVID-19 and Dental Appointments

 How risky is going to the dentist during the pandemic?

-This is being attributed to dentistry's use of appropriate PPE and the fact that dentistry has always taken the approach that anyone and everyone could have an infectious disease.
+Dentistry has been a leader in infection control standards in healthcare for decades and we've always been trained to assume that anyone and everyone could have an infectious disease.
+Appropriate use of PPE and lack of known cases of dental related transmission of COVID-19 throughout the entire duration of the pandemic indicates that going to the dentist is safe.
 Even before the pandemic, dentistry was subject to the most rigorous infection control regulations and sterilization requirements.
 Additionally, all dental personnel are required to undergo regular infection control training and all of our team members have had additional training regarding prevention of COVID-19 transmission.

 What else is Better Living Through Dentistry doing to keep everyone safe in the dental office?

-Our first goal is to eliminate, as much as possible, the chance of anyone with known or suspected COVID-19 from entering our office or receiving dental care in our practice rather than in a more appropriate hospital setting.
+Our first goal is to eliminate, as much as possible, the chance of anyone with known or suspected COVID-19 from entering our office.
 Therefore, we are screening all patients by phone prior to their appointment and then again once they arrive for their appointment before they enter the practice.
-We are also required to screen all personnel before they are allowed to come to work each day and our team members have all recently been tested for COVID-19.
-Additionally, we will take the temperature of all patients and dental team members prior to their entering the practice.
+We are also required to screen all personnel before they are allowed to come to work each day.
+Additionally, we take the temperature of all patients and dental team members prior to their entering the practice.

-With the exception of when a patient is directly receiving dental care, patients will be asked to wear a mask at all times when in the facility and maintain a 6 foot social distance from other patients.
-We will be staggering patient appointment arrival and departure times in order to assure patients are able to maintain the 6 foot distance from one another when entering and exiting the practice and when in the front office area and hallway.
+With the exception of when a patient is directly receiving dental care, patients will be asked to wear a mask at all times and maintain a 6 foot social distance from other patients.
+We will be staggering patient appointment arrival and departure times to assure patients are able to maintain six feet of distance from one another when in the common spaces in the dental office.

 Patients will also be asked to use hand sanitizer provided at the front desk and wash their hands upon entering the treatment room.
-Patients will also be asked to rinse with peroxide-based mouthwash prior to starting any dental procedure since peroxide kills the virus that causes COVID-19.
+Patients will be asked to rinse with an antimicrobial pre-procedural mouthwash prior to starting any dental procedure.

 For the time being we will also be adapting dental treatment to minimize the use of dental instruments and equipment that may create a mist of water in or around a patient’s mouth that could spread saliva or respiratory droplets to the dental providers.
 If the use of such equipment is necessary, we will be using high volume aerosol suctions and barriers like rubber dams when appropriate for certain procedures.